JoHoop/duden-api-spell-check/README.md

 # duden-api-spell-check (WIP)

-React Web App to check spelling of German text with Duden API
+React Web App to check spelling of German text with Duden API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This project is deployed at [duden-api-spell-check.vercel.app](https://duden-api-spell-check.vercel.app "Production Deployment")

 ## Available Scripts